elevennl/settings_disable_sections/README.md

 settings_disable_sections
 =========================

-With this plugin you can disable complete sections in the Roundcube settings menu
+With this plugin you can disable complete sections in the Roundcube settings menu.

 Setup
 -----